george-hawkins/pololu-romi-jetbot/pi-camera-notes.md

 An FPS of 200 sounds extreme but it doesn't seem to mean what is seems.
 Leaving it at a far higher value than the FPS than the Pi is producing is fine but lower it too far and lag suddenly appears, so one might as well set it higher than the highest possible Pi FPS.

-TODO: I'd like to know what's going on here - it I set both sides to 30 FPS I get serious lag, if I set them both to 42 (with mode 6) then all seems fine but I don't gain anything in quality or reduced CPU usage by setting MPlayer's FPS lower - so it seems sticking with 200 is simplest.
+TODO: I'd like to know what's going on here - if I set the MPlayer FPS below a certain seemingly arbitrary value then I start to get serious lag, if I set it to just above this value then all seems fine but I don't gain anything in quality or reduced CPU usage - so it seems simplest to stick with 200.

 Oddly no matter what the setting lag seems to appear and disappear over time even if there's no lag initially.